Trump impeached after Capitol riot in historic second charge

 Rep. Maxine Waters, D-Calif., contended that Trump was “capable of starting a civil war.”

-Conviction and removal of Trump would require a two-thirds vote in the Senate, which will be evenly divided.
-Republican Sen. Pat Toomey of Pennsylvania joined Sen. Lisa Murkowski of Alaska over the weekend in calling for Trump to “go away as soon as possible.”
+Conviction and removal of Trump would require a two-thirds vote in the Senate, which will be evenly divided between the parties.

 Fending off concerns that an impeachment trial would bog down his first days in office, Biden is encouraging senators to divide their time between taking taking up his priorities of confirming his nominees and approving COVID-19 relief while also conducting the trial.